Don't Just Fine-tune the Agent, Tune the Environment: Experiment

 \paragraph{Models.} To comprehensively evaluate our approach, we categorize the models used in our experiments into three groups. \begin{itemize}[leftmargin=12pt, nosep] \item \textbf{Base models:} These are the open-source models upon which we apply \ours method.
 We select \texttt{Qwen2.5-7B-Instruct}~\citep{qwen2025qwen25} and \texttt{Llama-3.1-8B-Instruct}~\citep{grattafiori2024llama} as our primary base models.
 As successfully applying reinforcement learning to Llama-based models has proven difficult~\citep{zeng2025simplerl,wang2025octothinker,gandhi2025cognitive}, we also include two SFT-tuned versions of Llama-3.1-8B-Instruct: \texttt{ToolACE-2-Llama-3.1-8B}~\citep{liu2024toolace} and \texttt{watt-tool-8B}\footnote{\url{https://huggingface.co/watt-ai/watt-tool-8B}}.
 Using these SFT-tuned models as base models allows us to demonstrate the general applicability of \ours on models that are already strong in tool use. \item \textbf{Open-source baselines:} To contrast our environment-centric RL approach with prevailing data-driven methods, we compare against four state-of-the-art SFT-tuned models: \texttt{Arch-Agent-7B}\footnote{\url{https://huggingface.co/katanemo/Arch-Agent-7B}}, \texttt{xLAM-2-8b-fc-r}~\citep{prabhakar2025apigen}, and \texttt{BitAgent-8B}\footnote{\url{https://huggingface.co/BitAgent/BitAgent-8B}}.
 As discussed in~\Cref{sec:related_work}, these models are representative of the dominant data synthesis paradigm to handle data scarcity issue ($\mathbb{C}1$). \looseness=-1 \item \textbf{Proprietary models:} To benchmark against the absolute state-of-the-art, we include leading proprietary models such as \texttt{Claude Sonnet 4}~\citep{anthropic2025claude}, \texttt{GPT-4o}~\citep{hurst2024gpt}, \texttt{Gemini 2.5 Pro}~\citep{comanici2025gemini}, and \texttt{o3}~\citep{openai2025o3}.
 These models serve as a reference for top-tier performance. \end{itemize}

 \paragraph{Agent training.} For agent training, we employ an adapted version of the Group-Relative Policy Optimization (GRPO) algorithm~\citep{shao2024deepseekmath}, enhanced with a decoupled clipping mechanism and a KL-divergence penalty to ensure stable and effective exploration; full implementation details are provided in \Cref{app:training_details}.
+As a baseline, we also implement ToolRL~\citep{qian2025toolrl}, which applies the GRPO algorithm directly with a reward function of $R_{\text{format}} + R_{\text{correct}}$, where $R_{\text{correct}}$ measures the correctness of tool calls.